ibexa/documentation-developer/docs/guide/http_cache.md

     When trusting remote IP like this, make sure your application is not also accessible in other ways than through Varnish, as it could mean you end up trusting i.e. IP of client browser instead which would be a serious security issue!

+    In other words, only do this if you are certain **all** traffic will always come from the trused proxy/load-balancer, and there is no other way to configure it.

 _See [Examples for configuring eZ Platform](#Examples-for-configuring-eZ-Platform) for how these variables can be set._